Safeguarding Adults At-risk: Advocating for Their Protection

 Overall, the goal is to promptly alert authorities through proper channels so they can address threats to that vulnerable individual’s safety and wellbeing.
 Speaking up saves lives.

-The challenges of protecting vulnerable adults
+The challenges of protecting at-risk adults

 How can we address these challenges to protect at-risk adults?